phsfr/UD_PerDT_DependencyModel/README.md

 the input file should be prepared in conllu format. you can fill format just with tokens and leave the other tags as blank (_) so trained model will fill them for you.
 (refer to the sample file in test_data/test/test_data.conllu)

-If your file is in raw text format (.txt) you can use the following script to convert it to conllu:
+If your file is in raw text format (.txt), first of all install [hazm](https://pypi.org/project/hazm/) library and then you can use the following script to convert it to conllu:
 ```
 python3 convert_rawTxt_to_conllu.py --input_file path/to/input_txt_file --output_file path/to/save/output_conllu_file
 ```